- Turbo Boost 3.0

 Make sure you set resistor to maximum value (resistance measured by DMM across both wires, not connected to anything), which should be around 1000 Ω. Not a good idea to boot card right from maximum voltage.
 Solder wires to tiny spots near GPU voltage controller (uP9511P IC on the bottom side of the board).

 Any wire to any resistor can be soldered, order here is not important, as resistor have no polarity and bidirectional.
 Just make sure your connection is in same way as on the photo, and that should do it.
 Overall modification shown on final photo below:

 Since traces and solder points on PCB are very thin and easy to peel off, make sure you fix the wire to PCB in few places, so it does not move.
 I found use of few cyanoacrylate superglue drops on areas free from components good enough.
 This will ensure modification is safely secured and will not rip apart tiny components so easy.

-You can go as high as 1.6+V with this kind of modification easily, so it does also can be suitable for extreme overclocking.
-But beware, safe voltages even on LN2 are rather around 1.4-1.6ish range, as this 5-phase VRM is not exactly designed for high-power/high-voltage use.
+You can go as high as 1.6+V with this kind of modification easily, which is more than enough for Pascal extreme overclocking.
+However, safer voltages, even on LN2 cooling are rather around 1.3-1.6ish range, as this 5-phase VRM is not exactly designed for high-power/high-voltage use.

 Note that GPU resistance on GP104 is very low, opposite to many previous GPU generations.
 I measured it around 90-120 mΩ (0.09-0.12 Ohm) using four-wire resistance measurement with expensive high-accuracy Keithley Model 2002 DMM.